precious-UO/Analyzing_Online_Retail_Sales_Data/README.md

 <b>The data preparation stage.</b>

 This is the first stage of my data analysis project.
-At this stage, I created a database, with four tables, and inserted the sample data.
+At this stage, I created a database, with four tables and inserted the sample data.

 <b>The data cleaning and manipulation stage.</b>